vhelin/wla-dx/README.md

 Compiling
 ---------

-See `INSTALL.md` for more detailed instructions.
+See `INSTALL` for more detailed instructions.

 You need: